-The proposed project will enhance the productivity of saline soils in targeted areas and minimize further salinization by bringing to bear ICBA’s multidisciplinary expertise in: salt-tolerant and drought-tolerant crops; optimal soil and water management by means of technologies and practices that make it possible to achieve full crop productivity while reducing water consumption and preventing further salinization; capacity building of farmers, extension workers and other local stakeholders; policy analysis and formulation, and engagement with senior decision-makers to facilitate scaling up of project results.
-The project will be first to diagnose the land degradation issues in each target country and then to address them using tested and proven adaptation and mitigation approaches for the rehabilitation of salt-affected soils.
+RESADE activities are centered on enhancing the productivity of saline soils and incomes of smallholder farmers in the targeted areas by introducing technologies and practices that make it possible to achieve full crop productivity while reducing water consumption and preventing further salinization.
+This is achieved by building capacity of farmers, extension workers and other local stakeholders on best management practices of saline soils; policy analysis and formulation, and engagement with senior decision-makers to facilitate scaling up of project results.

 The project’s approach is based on a theory of change that: